 Experts say schools should integrate technology into classrooms to prepare kids for their future careers.
-Technology, though, is going to be more prevalent in the home, not just the workplace, and it’s the parents’ job to prep kids for that
+Technology, though, is going to be more prevalent in the home, not just the workplace.

 “[Kids] are going to have to deal with these things,” Steinberg says.
 “You can’t say this is too dangerous to use… you just can’t ignore them.”

 Let your kids use Alexa.
 Let them tinker around on Chromebook.
 Let them dream and ask questions about robots.
 Because one day soon, that might just be their reality